AI fabricates court citations, and the fine lands on the lawyer who signed them. Here's how to spot it before the bill comes.

 |---|---|

-The upside is clearly real, and it's easy to see why people want to push AI as far as it will go.
-On top of that, according to the Sedona Conference Journal (a survey of 502 federal judges, Northwestern Pritzker, 2025), judges themselves use AI in their work: 61.6% of them.
-Which means nobody's forbidding a lawyer from using it either.
-The whole thing is about balance.
-AI should genuinely speed up the work and help you earn more, without turning into a nasty surprise in the form of a fine or a lost case.
+The upside is obvious, and it's easy to see why people want to push AI as far as it'll go.
+On top of that, according to the Sedona Conference Journal (a survey of 502 federal judges, Northwestern Pritzker, 2025), the judges themselves use AI in their work: 61.6% of them.
+Which means no one is forbidding lawyers from using it.
+It all comes down to balance.
+AI should genuinely speed up the work and help you earn more, without turning into a nasty surprise — a fine and a lost case, with your reputation gone along with them.

-But there's a second layer that helps you hit that balance and not waste extra time on every text.
-It's running the text through an AI detector.
-A document AI detector won't tell you whether a citation is real or invented, but it will detect the AI-generated text and point to exactly those parts.
-And that's usually where the hallucinations hide.
-So instead of going over the whole document with a magnifying glass, you open the It's AI detector, look at the highlighted machine-written parts, and check only those by hand.
+The second pass saves time on the rest of the text.
+It's a check through an AI detector.
+The detector won't tell you whether a quote is real or made up, but it will show you which chunks of text were machine-generated.
+And that's almost always exactly where the hallucinations hide.
+So instead of going over the whole document under a magnifying glass, you run it through It's AI, look at the highlighted fragments, and check only those by hand.
+A twenty-page document turns into three paragraphs that are actually worth rereading.

 FAQ: AI hallucinations in legal filings